OU-Libraries/cdm-util-scripts/README.md

 ## cdm-catcher

 Several cdm-util-scripts are intended for use with [cdm-catcher](https://github.com/Baledin/cdm-catcher).
-As of `cdm-catcher`'s May 27th, 2020 commit (`ede517f`), you can install it by cloning its GitHub repo and installing its requirements (shown here using a Windows virtual environment):
+As of cdm-catcher's May 27th, 2020 commit (`ede517f`), you can install it by cloning its GitHub repo and installing its requirements (shown here using a Windows virtual environment):

     git clone https://github.com/Baledin/cdm-catcher
     cd cdm-catcher